 Contrast that to my teammate who wanted to be at the top (which is fine) but just didn’t have the ability.
 He’d go out with the top guys every race and die halfway through.
 I’d come chugging up at the 5k mark, pass him and finish racing.
 Then I’d have to deal with him sulking all the way back home and then he’d go into the next race expecting to fail b/c that’s all he knew.

-Anyhow, fast forwards to now.
-If you didn’t read the about me bit here or on the site, I moved up here in 2004 to pursue the absurd goal of long-track speedskating.
-Figured I was good at inline, how hard could it possibly be?
+Anyhow, fast forwards to 2005 when I moved to Salt Lake City, Utah to pursue the absurd goal of long-track ice speedskating.
+I had been pretty good at inline racing and figured “How hard can it possibly be?”
 Famous last words.

 I’d get anxious the night before focusing on what time I wanted to get, nervous at the line.
 And I’d tie up and slip and just generally mess up during every race.
-And carry that crap into the next set of trials; thinking about how awfully the last one went.
+And then I’d carry that into the next set of time trials.
+I’d be so busy thinking about how awfully the last races went that it would mess me up on the current set.
 I walked out of one trial before my second race, unable to face it.
 And this is someone who has NEVER quit during a competition ever.